 If you love fresh herbs, this recipe is for you.
 This traditional gluten free stuffing recipe with fresh herbs and chicken sausage is one of the best.
-Not only is it easy to make, but I use fresh simple ingredients and delicious gluten free bread from Franz Gluten Free Bakery.
+Not only is it easy to make, but all you need are a few fresh simple ingredients and delicious gluten free bread.

 Get ready for the holidays and try some of these delicious gluten free sides to serve with this gluten free sausage stuffing recipe.
 There is a vegan option too!

 Click for Table of Contents:

 (*This post was sponsored by Franz Gluten Free.
 All delicious opinions are my own.)

 The holidays are upon us and I am so excited to share this new gluten free stuffing recipe with you.
 It is chock full of fresh herbs and the flavor is absolutely incredible!!

 Franz sent me their gluten free multigrain and it is the perfect bread for this gluten free stuffing!
 Their loaves of bread are so soft, which makes the bread cubes really really good in this stuffing recipe.

 If you love using fresh herbs to cook and bake as much as I do, why not grow your own?
 Here are easy tips to Grow Herbs in Your Kitchen Window.

 One of the reasons I love Franz Gluten Free for this easy gluten free stuffing recipe is because of how soft their bread is.
 This bread toasts up beautifully and it helps keep your stuffing in cube form.
 Your stuffing won't get super mushy and it makes a great presentation on your Thanksgiving table!